 How does it taste?

 This keto chocolate waffle tastes like any regular chocolate waffle.
 There is no cheese flavor at all!
 The grated mozzarella adds a crispy texture to the waffle without adding carbs.

 A keto chaffle should be baked for 3 to 4 minutes max in a preheated waffle iron.
 If you overbake a keto chaffle, they get very dry, crunchy, and hard.

 Can I make a keto vegan chaffle?

 No, you can’t!
 Vegan egg replacements wouldn’t hold the low-carb batter in this recipe.
 Plus, vegan cheese is very high in carbs, flavorsome, and won’t deliver great result in chaffle

-If you love keto low carb waffle recipes, try some of the below as well!
+If you love keto low carb waffle recipes, or simply a sweet keto breakfast, try some of the below as well!